This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 It’s creamy and vanilla-y, yet tangy and rich.
 Quite the delicious slice!
 Seems like it’s an old favorite of grandmas and great aunts… and now me.
-I brought it in to my office (the recipe makes 2) to share with coworkers, and heard immediately “oh, I haven’t had this in over 15 years” and “this takes me back”.
-Apparently – I nailed it.
-Which is always good news.
+I brought it in to my office to share with coworkers, and heard immediately “oh, I haven’t had this in over 15 years” and “this takes me back”.

 Looks like H enjoyed it too!